payatu/Tiredful-API/README.md

 ### What is Tiredful API?

 Tiredful API is intentionally designed broken app.
-The aim of this web app is to teach developers, QA  or security professionals about flaws present in webservice (REST API) due to insecure coding practice.
+The aim of this web app is to teach developers, QA  or security professionals about flaws present in webservices (REST API) due to insecure coding practice.

 ![Tiredful API image](./Tiredful-API.jpg)